Learn how to make pearl earrings that look super complicated and fancy but actually whip up super fast.

 The take about the same amount of time to make as the matching DIY single pearl necklace.

 By the way, for your convenience, I have included affiliate links.
 You can read my full disclosure here.

 For the longest time, these were my bread-and-butter jewelry.
 I always had a stand full of them at my shows and they were always one of my best sellers, if not the best seller.
 It still makes me smile when I see someone I know wearing a pair of them.

-- 2 small freshwater pearls
+- 2 small round freshwater pearls (I recommend about 5-6mm round pearls)

 - 2 ball head pins